9 Awesome Facts About Hierbas Ibicencas

 Ah, the problems you can run into when living in Ibiza.

 Some say that Hierbas Ibicencas must only be made with an odd number of herbs.
-These kinds of beliefs can be traced back to a time where people practiced polytheism would worship their respective pagan deities, of which Ibiza has several examples.
+These kinds of beliefs can be traced back to a time where people practiced polytheism would worship their respective pagan deities, of which Ibiza has several examples such as the Phoenician goddess Tanit.
 However as times change often these beliefs are brought across and reshaped to match the new religious view.
 It’s often been said it’s good luck collecting only an odd number of herbs on the morning after a full moon before the day of San Juan.

 Religion aside, we think there is always a way to get around this – creative counting.